 Your credit score is the numeric summary or "grade" for the information in your credit report.
-Credit scores range from 300 to 850 (the higher the better) and aren't automatically included with your credit report, but you can order them for a separate fee.
+Credit scores range from 300 to 850 (the higher the better) and aren't automatically included with your credit report, but you can order them separately.
 Your credit report directly influences your credit score with positive reporting from your creditors helping your score and negative information hurting your score.